JohnBinford/AppleWood-Pointe/readme.md

 -  A link to the PDF of the Large Tools Selection Spreadsheet lies below.
    -  Some browsers won't allow direct links to documents - it just appears to "spin".
    -  If so, just download it using the icon on tohe top right.
-(An arown pointing down into a little tray.)
+(An arown pointing down into a little tray.)</br>
 -[Link to the Final Large Tool Selections.](./Documents/APAV042623Tools-Equipment-Selected.pdf) </br>

 #### The 13 CraftsMen discussed what to do with smaller power tools and hand tools.